AP 3434 Responding to Sexual Harassment Under Title IX

 The results of the investigation of a formal complaint will be set forth in a written report that will include at least all of the following information:

-• A summary of the testimony of each witness the investigator interviewed;
+- A summary of the testimony provided by each witness with information relevant to the allegations;

-• An analysis of relevant evidence collected during the investigation, including a list of relevant documents;
+- A summary of all relevant and permissible evidence gathered through the investigation, including a list of relevant documents;

-• A table of contents if the report exceeds ten pages; and
+- A table of contents if the report exceeds 10 pages; and

 The investigator will not make a determination regarding responsibility.

-At least ten days prior to a hearing or other time of determination regarding responsibility, RCC will send the investigative report to each Party and their Process Advisors, if any, the investigative report in an electronic format or a hard copy, for review and written response.
-The Parties will have at least ten days to submit a written response.
+RCC will send the investigative report to each Party and their Process Advisors, if any, at least 10 business days prior to the live hearing.
+RCC will provide the final investigative report in an electronic format or a hard copy.
+Parties may review the investigation report and provide a written response.
+RCC will allow Parties at least 10 business days to submit a written response.

-After completing an investigation and prior to completing a determination regarding responsibility, RCC will hold a live hearing to provide the Complainant and Respondent an opportunity to respond to the evidence gathered before a Decision-Maker.
-Neither Party may choose to waive the right to a live hearing, but the Parties can choose whether to participate in the hearing or answer some or all cross-examination questions.
+After completing the investigation and prior to completing a determination regarding responsibility, RCC will hold a live hearing to provide the Parties an opportunity to respond to the evidence gathered before a Decision-Maker.
+Neither Party may waive the right to a live hearing, but the Parties may choose whether to participate in the hearing or answer some or all cross-examination questions.

 Notice

-RCC will provide all Parties and their Process Advisors written notice of the date, time, location, participants, and purpose of a hearing with sufficient time for the Party to prepare to participate.
+RCC will provide all Parties written notice of the date, time, location, participants, and purpose of the hearing with sufficient time for the Party to prepare to participate.

 Hearing Format

-RCC may provide a live hearing with all Parties physically present in the same geographic location or, at RCCs discretion if either Party requests, RCC may provide any or all Parties, witnesses, and other participants the ability to appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other in real time.
+RCC may provide a live hearing with all Parties physically present in the same geographic location or, at the College’s discretion and if a Party or a witness requests, RCC may provide Parties, witnesses, and other participants the ability to appear at the live hearing virtually with technology enabling participants simultaneously to see and hear each other in real time.

 RCC will make the information reviewed during the Evidence Review available at the hearing for reference and consultation.
 RCC will not restrict the ability of either Party to discuss the allegations under investigation or to gather and present relevant evidence.

-RCC will create an audio or audiovisual recording of any live hearing and make it available to the Parties for inspection and review.
+RCC will create an audio or audiovisual recording, or transcript, of any live hearing and make it available to the Parties for inspection and review.

 Decision-Maker